addrummond/numbersim/Readme.md

 This program is called by the NodeJS wrapper script sim.js.
 E.g.:

-    node sim.js '1,o' multisim '{"seed1":200,"seed2":300}'
+    node sim.js '1,o' multisim '{"seed1":2000,"seed2":3000}'

 Random numbers are generated using the PCG algorithm.
+Results can therefore be deterministically reproduced for a given random seed.

 There is code for producing plots in `plot.R`.